gaubrey1/celo-ico/README.md

       }
     };
   /**
-    * getBalanceOfCryptoDevTokens: checks the balance of Crypto Dev Tokens's held by an address */ const getBalanceOfMintifyTokens = async () => {
+    * getBalanceOfMintifyTokens: checks the balance of Mintify Tokens's held by an address */ const getBalanceOfMintifyTokens = async () => {
       try {